-Disability
+Disability.

-Reaseheath has traditionally seen a considerable number of students who apply for programmes of study declare a disability or SEND need.
-In 2021-22 disclosure of a disability in FE rose by 26% to 42%.
+Reaseheath has traditionally seen a considerable number of students who apply for programmes of study, declare a disability, or Special Educational Need or Difference.
+In 2021-22, disclosure of a disability in FE rose by 26% to 42%.
 In 2022-23, this trend decreased by 2%, back to pre-pandemic levels of 40%.

-In HE, the percentage of students who disclose a disability is 41% and 37% of apprentices tell us they have a disability or SEND need.
+In Higher Education, the percentage of students who disclose a disability is 41%, and 37% of apprentices tell us they have a disability or SEND need.